 Given she was 9 months pregnant, it seemed like urgency was key and EdFinancial’s customer service did not serve in the way she required.

-Excessive Phone Calls
+3. Excessive Collections Calls

 While incomplete information or slow reactions from customer service can be frustrating, sometimes too much contact from a servicer is equally frustrating.